SingleManTH/agiletoolkit.org/docs/architecture/application.md

 ## The Class Hierarchy

 Once your `$app` object is initialised it's time to build your Models, Views and Controllers.
-In order to achieve the integration required for the high levels of Abstraction, Composability and Extensibility that make Agile Toolkit so productive, we need to provide every object with a number of common features.
+In order to achieve the integration required for the Abstraction, Composability and Extensibility that make Agile Toolkit so productive, we need to provide every object with a number of common features.

 So at the top of the class hierarchy is `AbstractObject`, which primarily handles the creation, naming and initialization of objects.